 My first advice is always to make sure that you cannot repair your relationship with your lawyer.
-Many times an attorney-client relationship can be salvaged by having a face-to-face meeting and airing any all complaints or grievances.
+Many times an attorney-client relationship can be salvaged by having a face-to-face meeting and airing any complaints or grievances.
 If the relationship cannot be salvaged, then the attorney-client relationship should be ended as professionally as possible.

 1. Review your Statement of Client’s Rights, Contract or Written Agreement setting forth any terms about how the attorney-client relationship must be terminated.

 2. Determine whether you are terminating your lawyer “for cause”.
 An attorney can really be fired for any reason — however, you may be on the hook for attorneys’ fees and costs if you intend to fire your lawyer without good cause.
-For example, an attorney can be terminated for cause is he has a conflict of interest, or has done something illegal or unethical, or if he is incompetent to handle your case.
-Firing yoru attorney just because you don’t like him or the way that he dresses would probably be considered termination without cause.
+For example, an attorney can be terminated for cause is he has a conflict of interest or has done something illegal or unethical, or if he is incompetent to handle your case.
+Firing your attorney just because you don’t like him or the way that he dresses would probably be considered termination without cause.